realcedriccheng/realcedriccheng/README.md

+Student of
-Student of *Key Laboratory of Information Storage System, Ministry of Education of China* *School of Computer Science and Technology, Huazhong University of Science and Technology*
+  *Key Laboratory of Information Storage System, Ministry of Education of China* *School of Computer Science and Technology* *Huazhong University of Science and Technology*

+Brief Biography:
-Brief Biography: I am a Master student in Huazhong University of Science and Technology (HUST), I obtained the B.S degree in Computer Science from Xi'an Jiaotong University (XJTU).
+  I am a Master student in Huazhong University of Science and Technology (HUST), I obtained the B.S degree in Computer Science from Xi'an Jiaotong University (XJTU).
   I currently focus on researching computer systems and architecture, including Zoned Namespace (ZNS) SSD, File System, and Mobile Storage.

+Contact me: cwjhust@gmail.com

 <!--
 **realcedriccheng/realcedriccheng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.